 Using these three segments, they could send relevant messages with the right offers to the right customers.
 So the VIP group received invitations to exclusive events and meetings with designers, while the other group received a 30% or 15% discount.
 These actions increased the store’s annual revenue by 15%.

-See the results for yourself
+See the results of segmentation for yourself

 Analyzing these examples, we can see that proper segmentation is the path the increased sales.
 But do not forget that every business is unique and demands its own strategy.
 This means creating segments that are unique to the needs of a particular industry.